emilhaapalainen/DSA_PracticalAssignment/README.md

 1.2 Hash function

-The hashing function I uses the python function ‘ord()’ to converts each character in the input string to an integer representing the respective Unicode character.
+The hashing function uses the python function ‘ord()’ to convert each character in the input string to an integer representing the respective Unicode character.
 The values are added together and raised to the fourth power.
-Then we divide the value by the size of the hash table, and use the remainder as the index for the value.
+Then, we divide the value by the size of the hash table and use the remainder as the index for the value.
-The reason why we do this is so we can distribute the values across the table roughly evenly.
-If we didn’t do this, if a lot of similar values are inputted to the table, most of them will be placed at the beginning slots which results in very long linked lists.
-This affects the performance of the program massively.
+The reason we do this is to roughly distribute the values across the table evenly.
+Without this, inserting many similar values into the table would cluster them at the beginning slots, creating long linked lists and significantly degrading performance.
 1.3 Methods
 The hashing table has the following methods:
 - insert